jonthorell/PirateIsland/README.md

 9. Some output (read: a lot) did not take the 80-column width into enough consideration.
 Most, if not all, of those should be fixed by now.
 If it has been missed somewhere it may look odd whenever that is printed to the console, but it does not affect functionality in any way.

+10. One bug showed up when deployed to Heroku.
+An oversight really, since I had some special code in place to get ansi-colors to work in the standard cmd.exe console in windows.
+Which, of course, is not needed on a linux-machine so an error popped up.
+The game was still playable though, but it did not look good with that error.
+Removed the offending code since it was not necessary anymore.

 # Remaining bugs